 Practice this on a daily basis in order to generate new thoughts and emotions that will create the behavior patterns needed to transport you to your goals and objectives.
 Through this combination of thought, emotion, and imagination we are able to dislodge the old way of looking at things and create a scenario that is life-enhancing and that releases you pent-up potential.

-We began this discussion with asking “what is a personal story”, and have come full circle in creating a new personal story that is not only in alignment with our core values, but one that provides the means to see ourselves as we want to be, not as we are afraid to be.
+We began this discussion by asking “what is a personal story”, and have come full circle in creating a new personal story that is not only in alignment with our core values, but one that provides the means to see ourselves as we want to be, not as we are afraid to be.
 We are only stuck when we see no way out.
 Once we reveal the truth of our being and potential to ourselves, we get a clear view of all the options and choices that are available to us.

 In order to create a personal story that is relevant to us, we must begin to move in our desired direction.
 We are where we are as a result of all the prior choices we have made.
 Once we take responsibility for this, we are then able to realize all the mistakes and successes we have achieved have brought us to this very point.
 This present point is different for everyone, but it is our Point of Power.
 What we choose to do from here is up to us.
-I encourage all to take The Next Step with confidence and anticipation of the realization of our dreams and heartfelt desires.
+I encourage all to Take The Next Step with confidence and anticipation of the realization of our dreams and heartfelt desires.

 To your Happiness & Success,

 P.S.
 For those interested in creating your own personal story within the Online World here is my #1 recommendation.